cpottle9/picow-temperature-sensor/README.md

 I am sharing this to provide a simple example using the code in my repo [RP2-PowerControl](https://github.com/cpottle9/RP2-PowerControl).
 Go look at that repo for more information.
 It is an alternative to using machine.lightsleep() plus other capabilities.

 I am a novice python coder.
 I know this code could be **better** but I think there is value sharing it as is.

 This application runs unattended.
 I've tried to make it as robust as I can.
 I make use of the RP2040 watchdog timer to detect when the code might get stuck and restart micropython to recover.

+To use this application you will need the files power_ctrl_abstract.py and power_ctrl_2040.py from my repo RP2-PowerControl.
+Also, you will need to modify the file secrets.py to include your WIFI and MQTT info.